 Enrollment Area The geographic area in which you must live in order to be eligible to enroll as a Member under the Plan.
-The Enrollment Area is the state of Massachusetts.
+The Enrollment Area includes the states of Connecticut, Maine, Massachusetts and New Hampshire and certain areas in New York, Rhode Island and Vermont.